maxpiva/fabric-chaincode-net/README.md

 **TidBits**

 * Users can inherit ChaincodeBaseAsync for async implementations or ChaincodeBase for sync ones.
-* Users can inherit ChaincodeBaseMapperAsync or ChainCodeBaseMapper for automapping, you only need to implements the functions with the format:
+* Users can inherit ChaincodeBaseMapperAsync or ChaincodeBaseMapper for automapping, you only need to implements the functions with the format:

   *Response **FunctionName**(IChaincodeStub stub)* or

-  *Task<Response> **FunctionName**Async(IChaincodeStub stub, CancellationToken token)* in case of async usage.
+  *Task\<Response\> **FunctionName**Async(IChaincodeStub stub, CancellationToken token)* in case of async usage.
 * Added FunctionName attribute for the above defined methods. in case your implementation name differs from the chaincode function.
 * C# 8 is required.
 Since it uses new C# 8 IAsyncEnumerable